oracle-livelabs/pts/orcl-dbcs-19c/dataguard/dataguard.md

     </copy>
     ````

-4. To run DGMGRL, you must have SYSDBA privileges.
+4. To run **DGMGRL**, you must have **SYSDBA** privileges.
 Log in as user SYSDG with the SYSDG administrative privilege to perform Data Guard operations.
 You can use this privilege with either Data Guard Broker or the DGMGRL command-line interface.

     ````
     <copy>